Finding Your Way Forward: Let the Weight Drop

 This is not something that needs to be created, achieved, or earned, but something that becomes easier to recognise as the weight begins to fall away.

-The Living Path of Awakening is the framework that underpins this work.
-It is a gentle process of recognising, resting, and reflecting, allowing clarity to emerge naturally over time.
+This work is grounded in The Living Path of Awakening—a simple process of recognising, resting and reflecting that allows clarity to emerge naturally over time.

 Dr. Scott Zarcinas